-Because I believe that paleoanthropology is intrinsically an atheistic field of study.
+I believe that paleoanthropology is intrinsically an atheistic field of study.
 Interest in human origins should be more widespread regardless of which worldview it entails, because it is the study of where we came from.
 Especially for anyone who was once religious and entranced by the story of God creating Adam and Eve, your curiosity about our origins should increase, not decrease, significantly, when you leave the religion and discover that only science can answer your questions.

 The schism between paleoanthopology and religion goes deeper yet.
 Even if you reconcile the timelines between evolution and the bible, I think that these two ideologies are fundamentally irreconcilable.
 The problem, though, is that paleoanthropology itself isn’t an ideology.
 There are dozens of conflicting opinions within the field, but the field itself is just a matter of the things that people discover.
 Those things are real, tangible fossils that people pick up and hold in their hands and see with their own eyes, that they can date using dozens of methods, and that they can place anatomically into a skeletal structure.
 (Meanwhile, you can’t touch creationism.)

 Most of what paleoanthropologists disagree on seems to usually deal with the names of species, but they all know that the fossils exist.
 That is undeniable.
 It’s set in stone, if you will.
-And those fossils tell you how their owners were built, how they moved, what they ate, and how they lived.
+Those fossils tell you how their owners were built, how they moved, what they ate, and how they lived.
 The areas and objects surrounding where they were found can often tell you when they lived and what tools they used.
 What these scientists have found is that evolution didn’t have any end goal in mind.

 Whether evolution is random is difficult to explain, because it depends on what you mean by random.
 The mutations are random, but the traits that they give a creature and whether that creature survives as a result of them are not random.
 Survival is determined by the creature’s environment.
 Likewise, ancient human species evolved as a result of their environments, their predators, and their own food sources, but they weren’t intending consciously (or even genetically mutating purposely) to walk or talk or think.
 Those traits were literally all side effects of the hominids’ environments.
 Each change built upon the last and what was already there.